Make (magazine): Craft

-2006: Craft spin-out

 In October 2006, a spin-off magazine, Craft, was created for art and craft activities, allowing Make to concentrate exclusively on technology and DIY projects.

-2009: Craft re-absorbed

-On 11 February 2009, e-mails were sent to Craft: subscribers explaining that due to rising production costs and shrinking ad markets, the print version of Craft: would be discontinued but would remain as an online presence.
-Also, all further printed content would be incorporated into Make.
+In February 2009, e-mails were sent to Craft: subscribers announcing that due to rising production costs and shrinking ad markets, the print version of Craft: would be discontinued but would remain as an online presence.
+All further printed content would be incorporated into Make.